srinandan/DevJam/Lab Guides/Lab 2 - Traffic Management for APIs/README.md

 The various caching policies supported by Apigee Edge are:

+####Response Cache Policy
-* Response Cache Policy: Uses a cache to store and retrieve data from a backend resource, reducing the number of requests to the resource.
+Uses a cache to store and retrieve data from a backend resource, reducing the number of requests to the resource.
 For policy reference information, see [Response Cache policy](http://apigee.com/docs/api-services/reference/response-cache-policy).

+####Populate Cache Policy
-* Populate Cache Policy: Use the PopulateCache policy to write data to the cache.
+Use the PopulateCache policy to write data to the cache.
 For policy reference information, see [Populate Cache policy](http://apigee.com/docs/api-services/reference/populate-cache-policy).

+####Lookup Cache Policy
-* Lookup Cache Policy: You can retrieve cached values with the LookupCache policy.
+You can retrieve cached values with the LookupCache policy.
 For policy reference information, see [LookupCache policy](http://apigee.com/docs/api-services/reference/lookup-cache-policy).

+####Invalidate Cache Policy
-* Invalidate Cache Policy: Configures how the cached values should be purged from the cache.
-For policy reference information, see
-[Invalidate Cache policy](http://apigee.com/docs/api-services/reference/invalidate-cache-policy).
+Configures how the cached values should be purged from the cache.
+For policy reference information, see [Invalidate Cache policy](http://apigee.com/docs/api-services/reference/invalidate-cache-policy).

 ##Objectives